 My name is Vincent Wyche and I was born in Atlanta, Georgia.
 I graduated from Frederick Douglas High School where I played football, basketball, baseball, and ran track.
 Growing up I played recreational sports with the Cascade Youth Organization.
 I attended college at Clark College in Atlanta, upon moving to Clayton County I began coaching football and baseball at Rum Creek Park in Jonesboro where my son was participating in the program.
 Once coaching got in my blood I began to help other coaches in the park with anything I could.
 Learning what I could from others who had something positive to provide and see what not to do from the others that were doing it for the wrong reasons.
 This helped better myself and gave me the drive to do what I’m doing now.

-should the top priorities of a youth athlete be?
+What should the top priorities of a youth athlete be?

 The top priority for youth athletes is and should always be safety, education, and fun.
 Safety being making sure all safety training is done and in place.
 Education being making sure the kids learn the fundamentals of the game.
 Fun being as long as their having fun they will always have a love for the sport.

-some Team Building Activities that you do?
+What are some Team Building Activities that you do?

 Usually with baseball we have a pep rally cookout where we introduce all the teams at the park and cookout and it’s a great day at the park.
 With football finally at Rex last year we also did the cookout for the teams as well as a meet and greet so everyone knew the Coaches and Team Moms of the different age groups to help promote a family atmosphere.